Heinmyatko1996/async__quote_or_joke_fetcher/README.md

 # Joke and Quote Fetcher

 This project fetches and displays a random joke and a random inspirational quote using asynchronous programming in Python.
 It leverages the `jokeapi` library for jokes and the ZenQuotes API for quotes.
+This project demonstrates how to asynchronously fetch and display data from multiple external APIs using Python.
+While the current example uses a joke and quote API, the underlying principles and patterns are directly applicable to building scalable data ingestion pipelines for **Big Data Engineering** scenarios.

 ---
 ## Features